2013 UCF Knights football team

 Quarterback Blake Bortles led the program to its first victories over teams from the Big Ten and Big 12 conferences, by defeating Penn State and Baylor respectively.
 Bortles also led the Knights to their first win over a Top–10 team, upsetting eighth-ranked Louisville on their homecoming 38–35.
 The Knights won The American's first football championship under its new name (it had previously been the Big East), and the third conference championship in school history (2007, 2010, 2013).
 With the championship, UCF earned The American's automatic berth to a BCS bowl game, the first major bowl appearance in school history.
 The Knights were victorious in the Fiesta Bowl, upsetting the sixth-ranked Baylor Bears 52–42 for the first BCS bowl victory in program history.
 It was considered one of biggest upsets in BCS history.

-Coach (defensive coordinator) Jim Fleming departed the program in December 2013 to become the head coach at Rhode Island and did not coach with the team in their Fiesta Bowl appearance.
+Defensive coordinator Jim Fleming departed the program in December 2013 to become the head coach at Rhode Island and did not coach with the team in their Fiesta Bowl appearance.
 All games were broadcast live on the UCF-IMG radio network.
 The Knights flagship station was WYGM "740 The Game" in Orlando.